desanif/Blood-Donation/README.md

 #DONATEBLOOD #GORED

 I welcome all to have a look at it and make changes if necessary.
-It is for public use with no copyright or license needed.